Select Page

 Guardianship

-A parent’s rights and obligations for their child or children are collectively referred to as guardianship.
+During surrogacy for LGBT couples in Ireland, parents’ rights and obligations for their child or children are collectively referred to as guardianship.
 During surrogacy in Ireland, the surrogate mother also becomes the legal mother of the born child.
 A spouse, civil partner, or cohabitant (who must have lived with the other parent for more than three years) may apply for guardianship if they have shared parenting responsibilities for the child for more than two years, according to provisions introduced by the Children and Family Relationship Act of 2015.
 The District Court must receive the application from the intended parents in the same regard.

 Assisted Human Reproduction services